Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: I. Introduction

-In this Letter, we present what, to the best of our knowledge, are the first fully quantum mechanical predictions of angular momentum(AM)-dependent spectral shifts, induced by the quantum fluctuations in a chiral cavity.
-Chiral cavities can be feasibly realized using magneto-optical materials, which has been extensively studied recently \cite{hubener2021engineering,voronin2022single,baranov2023toward}.
-Because chiral cavities break time-reversal symmetry, what we are calculating is actually the spectral shift induced by the TRS-broken quantum atmosphere in a chiral cavity.
-It is worth noting that while our primary focus centers on the AM-dependent spectral shift, our analytical calculation of the cavity-Lamb (CL) shift in the strong coupling limit should be equally valuable.
-In the last part, we establish framework---the cavity-interaction picture---to calculate time-dependent phenomena.
-This enables us to compute chiral vacuum Rabi oscillation in the strong coupling limit for a generic central potential, without relying on the rotating wave approximation.
+In this paper, we present what, to the best of our knowledge, are the first fully quantum mechanical predictions of angular momentum(AM)-dependent spectral shifts, induced by the quantum fluctuations in a chiral cavity. { While (chiral) cavity QED has been previously explored both experimentally and theoretically \cite{zhang2019chiral,mivehvar2021cavity,leonard2017supersolid,landig2016quantum,sauerwein2023engineering}, calculations of the Lamb shift are still lacking for both strong light-matter coupling and time-reversal symmetry breaking cases.
+In this study, we successfully derive rigorous analytical results for both situations.} { Additionally, we employ numerical exact diagonalization to verify the effectiveness of our analytical predictions in the intermediate coupling regime.} {Chiral cavity break time-reversal symmetry, favoring only one type of handedness of photons.
+A straightforward method for achieving an effective chiral cavity involves utilizing a Faraday rotator (\textit{e.g.}, ferromagnetic layer) in conjunction with high-quality metallic mirrors to establish a high quality cavity \cite{voronin2022single,baranov2023toward,hubener2021engineering}.Our major finding is that we are able to calculate the spectral shift of an atom induced by the quantum fluctuations in a chiral cavity in the strong coupling limit.
+It is also worth noting that our analytical calculation of the cavity-Lamb (CL) shift in the strong coupling limit should be equally valuable.} In the last part, we establish a framework---the cavity-interaction picture---to calculate time-dependent phenomena.
+This enables us to compute chiral vacuum Rabi oscillation in the strong coupling limit for a generic central potential. { For simplicity, we assume a cavity with high quality factor and ignore the influence of cavity losses.
+An in-depth analysis of how these factors would influence the outcomes is detailed in the subsequent sections of this manuscript and the Supplemental Materials (SM) \cite{supplementalMat}.}